LondonHackspaceAI/common/Calendar.md

   * report more on Regression?
   * report on Bayes?

+* *Thusday July 7*: (free ACM Learning Webinar; we're not involved in this, this is just a reminder) Talk with ACM-Infosys Foundation Award Winner Jeff Dean: "Large-Scale Deep Learning with TensorFlow for Building Intelligent Systems" ([registration](https://www.acm.org/education))

 * **Sunday July 17: classroom meeting**

   * wrap up Bayes and Regression?